danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 side-project with [@quisquous](https://github.com/quisquous/cactbot), developing a [Rust wrapper around a C API](https://docs.rs/craydate/latest/craydate/) for [Playdate](https://play.date/).
-It was far easier to introduce UB than I had imagined, and more imporantly, far harder to find all the places that did so.
+It was far easier to introduce UB than I had imagined, and more importantly, far harder to find all the places that did so.
 Miri was no help for a project with language interop.

 But worse (for Chromium) than introducing UB through unsafe Rust, we noticed that